 The startup scene in Germany is experiencing a new upswing: In the first half of 2024, there were 15% more startups than in the second half of 2023.
-Hamburg is characterised by a high density of startups.
-This is shown by the latest data from the report series “Next Generation – Startups in Germany”, published by the Startup Association and startupdetector.
+Hamburg is characterized by a high density of startups.
+This is confirmed by the latest data from the report series “Next Generation – Startups in Germany”, published by the Startup Association and startupdetector.

 Things have been looking up again since January!

 In the past six months, 1,384 start-ups were founded.
-That shows: The German startup ecosystem is regaining momentum.
+This shows that The German startup ecosystem is regaining momentum.
 After the sharp decline in mid-2022, things are now looking better again.
 Berlin, Bavaria and North Rhine-Westphalia are leading the way in terms of start-ups.
 There is a clear upward trend, especially in NRW (up 25%) and Berlin (up 28%).

 Software is all the rage

-The key sector is software – never before have more start-ups been founded in this area than in the past six months.
+The key sector is software – never have more start-ups been founded in this area than in the past six months.
 Of the 1,500 new start-ups founded in the last six months, one in five came from the software sector.
-This shows how important digitalisation is and how many people need innovative software solutions.
-Increasing digitalisation and the use of artificial intelligence (AI) in particular are ensuring that a lot is happening here.
+This shows how important digitalization is and how many people need innovative software solutions.
+Increasing digitalization and the use of artificial intelligence (AI) in particular are ensuring that a lot is happening here.
 Start-ups in this field are developing innovative solutions that make companies more productive and efficient.
-These solutions are particularly in demand in the B2B sector because they help companies to reduce costs and optimise processes.
-This proves how start-ups are making the German economy more digital, faster and more efficient.
+These solutions are particularly in demand in the B2B sector because they help companies to reduce costs and optimize processes.
+This proves how startups are making the German economy more digital, faster and more efficient.

-Munich remains the central hotspot for the time being
+Munich remains a central hotspot for the time being

 Positive development can be seen almost everywhere